Master Weavers of the Navajo Churro Collection

 Master Weaver: Irene Bia

 Irene started weaving when she was 13 years old and was taught to weave by her mother and paternal grandmother.
-Helen has won many awards from the Gallup All Indian Inter-Tribal Ceremonial.
+Irene has won many awards at the Gallup Inter-Tribal Indian Ceremonial.
 Her weavings have also been in exhibitions at the Desert Caballeros Western Museum.

 Master Weaver: Cara Yazzie

 Cara has won numerous awards at the Gallup All Indian Inter-Tribal Ceremonial and has hand many of her weavings exhibited at the Desert Caballeros Western Museum in Wickenburg, Arizona.